Joe Mangel: Departure and returns

+Following Kerry's death, writers planned a storyline exploring the parental rights over Joe's step-daughter, Sky Mangel (Miranda Fryer).
+In December 1990, a writer from TV Week revealed that writers would explore a custody battle between Joe and Sky's biological father, Eric Jensen (John Ley).
+He wants to take Sky to live with him in New Zealand.
+The writer added that the storyline would be "heart-wrenching" as Joe feels he cannot "cope with the thought of another blow" after losing Kerry.

 In 1991, Little decided to quit the serial when his contract came up for renewal.
 Network Ten told TV Week that "Mark has been with the show since June 1988 and I think he feels it's time to move on.
 As with any ongoing drama, it's the nature of the production."
 Little suffered with typecasting after his departure from the show.
 He commented, "Joe Mangel was my creation and he rather ungallantly went about stealing my identity in a bizarre case of metaphysical identity theft."

 In 2005, Little agreed to reprise his role as Joe in a four-month guest capacity, as part of Neighbours' twentieth anniversary celebrations.
 Little said that he was not sure if it was a mistake as he felt that Joe no longer fitted in because of Australia's change in culture.
 The character had changed and Little believed Joe living in the countryside contributed to this.
 Once "a very suburban" character Joe returns as a "bushie" after living on a cattle station.
 He added that his character does not blend back into his former lifestyle.
 In 2008, Little said it was unlikely he would ever return to the show again, describing Joe as "just a fond memory".
 In 2010, former co-star Janet Andrewartha (who plays Lyn Scully) called for Joe to return for Lyn, also wanting to work with Little again.
 However, Little gave confirmation that he would not return again because he felt that Joe has "had his time".

 On 7 May 2022, Dan Seddon of Digital Spy announced Little had reprised the role for the final episodes of Neighbours following its cancellation.
 Joe was one of numerous characters reintroduced for the show's end.
 The "most memorable characters" from each decade were chosen to return and executive producer Jason Herbison explained that it ensured there was "something for everyone as Neighbours draws to a close."
 The character's return scene airs on 15 July in the UK and 21 July 2022 in Australia.
 Joe's former father-in-law Harold Bishop (Ian Smith) contacts him via a video call to ask about his relationship with Melanie, who is now engaged to Toadfish Rebecchi (Ryan Moloney).
 Harold is worried that Melanie will hurt Toadie's children, like he believes she did Toby and Sky when she left.
 However, Joe admits that he twisted the truth about her behaviour and that he and the children were lucky to have her around.